 Currently, the Target has in place insurance policies to cover the risks relating to its business operations, human resources and fixed assets including, inter alia, industrial all risks insurance, contractors' all risks insurance, fire insurance and motor insurance.
 The Target also maintains required insurance policies for its employees including medical insurance and workmen injury compensation insurance.
 Please refer to Section 4.20 titled "Insurance" of the Target's Letter to Shareholders for more details.
 While the Target's insurance coverage is in line with industry practice, there is no assurance that such insurance coverage is adequate to cover all potential losses and/or potential claims arising from the Target's business operations.
-If a claim is made against the Target's policy does not cover or does not adequately cover the claim made or the loss suffered by it, the Target may face substantial financial loss as a result.
+If a claim is made against the Target or a loss occurs due to factors such as accidents or nature disasters and the Target's policy does not cover or does not adequately cover the claim made or the loss suffered by it, the Target may face substantial financial loss as a result.